genesiscommunitysuccess/docs/docs/03_server-modules/03_request-server/01_introduction.md

 You should also check the Request Server component in your application's system-processes and service-definition files, as described in the [Configuring runtime](/server-modules/request-server/configuring-runtime) page.

 :::info
-The following examples in this section assume you have the following fields and tables presents:
+The following examples in this section assume you have the following fields and tables present:

 ```kotlin
     field(name = "INSTRUMENT_ID", type = STRING)